comps/ptef/doc/TEF.md

 ## Argument passing

 When called without CLI arguments, the behavior of the runner is undefined.
-The recommended approach is to execute all files/directories, according to the `argv[0]` rules above, ignoring hidden files (beginning with `.`), in alphanumerical order.

 When called with arguments, the runner must execute exactly the files or directories specified by the arguments.